HestHub/nix-config/blog.md

   systemd.services."autovt@tty1".enable = false;
 ```

-not sure why it happens, but if it works it works right? [forum discussion](https://discourse.nixos.org/t/gnome-display-manager-fails-to-login-until-wi-fi-connection-is-established/50513/14)
+not about the root cause, but if it works it works right? [forum discussion](https://discourse.nixos.org/t/gnome-display-manager-fails-to-login-until-wi-fi-connection-is-established/50513/14)

 ### containerization and VPN

 next up - virtualization and VPN

-adding this snippet of config, one service to enable tailscale VPN, and virtualization has its own "toplevel" domain to configure.
+Im using [Tailscale](https://tailscale.com/) for a private network between my machine, and setting up this in nix is a oneliner service addition:

+Virtualization with podman is handled in its own "domain" called "Virtualisation":

 ```
   # enable tailscale VPN